Kākahungia te tangata ki te aroha, kaua ki te whakawhiu

 This statement draws on the expertise of more than 50 Māori leaders, in a call to action to ensure that Māori outcomes are improved if cannabis is legalised after the 2020 referendum.

-In Taking Control of Cannabis, we outline 3 Principles that should guide the Government’s work to uphold and promote Māori rights and interests when it comes to regulating cannabis:
+In Taking Control of Cannabis, published in September 2019 ahead of the 2020 cannabis referendum, we outlined three principles that should guide the Government’s work to uphold and promote Māori rights and interests.
+These principles still stand, even though regulation of cannabis was narrowly voted against.

 Māori are unfairly carrying the burden of drug harm in Aotearoa, being more likely to suffer harm from drug use but less likely to be able to access health treatment.